duongel/MicroMute/README.md

+# Updated for macOS 14.0 Sonoma

+Apple fixed the microphone api bug.
+MicroMute has been updated to fully work on macOS 14.0 Sonoma.

 # MicroMute

 Sets a global shortcut (CMD + option + M) to mute or unmute the system microphone on macOS, which works while your app to be muted is out of focus.